Have you wondered why some conversations leave you feeling elated while others make you feel exhausted or drained?

 Conversing in this manner, incorporating the skill of listening, will make your interactions with people much more alive and meaningful.

-Little Wings author, illustrator and designer, Sonja Kallio, shares motivations and techniques for individual inner Self discovery.
-Blog writings cover a variety of easy self help techniques that can assist in understanding and overcoming self imposed limitation and negative patterns of behavior.
+Little Wings author, illustrator and designer, Sonja Kallio, shares motivational exercises and techniques for individual inner self discovery.
+Blog writings cover a variety of tips that assist in self inquiry to find where, in ones life, it can be brighter and better.